ledgerW/pathlight/memory-bank/activeContext.md

 - Collapsible sections with accordion behavior for better space utilization
 - Visual indicators (arrows) for interactive elements
 - Smooth transitions for UI state changes
+- Template-based content structure with clear variable definitions
+- SEO-optimized meta tags and schema.org markup for all content
+- Consistent URL structure for content pages
+- File-based content management for simplicity and ease of updates

 ## Learnings and Insights
 - The application is an AI-powered life purpose guidance system